akaak/blog/about.md

 <blockquote>Technology is your strategic asset!</blockquote>

 If you are working for or with a business, stop for a moment and think about the above sentence.
-I am passionate about discussing and helping you undestand the role of technology and how it could help businesses.
+I am passionate about discussing and helping you understand the role of technology and how it could help businesses.

 Relatively speaking, I may be a late bloomer in certain areas of education, learning, life.
 But, want to do some catch up now (2015).